Opto-Réseau believes in giving back to the community

-That’s why we joined the Entreprise Enfant Soleil program: to strengthen our ties with an organization that really does change lives.
+In 2020 we joined the Entreprise Enfant Soleil program to strengthen our ties with an organization that truly changes lives.
 That makes us the first eyewear company in Quebec to receive the Entreprise Enfant Soleil certification, which happens to be the first-ever philanthropic certification for Quebec businesses.

 What is Entreprise Enfant Soleil certification?